 chocolate chips (Homemade, if you are on the GAPS Diet.
 You can make chocolate chips by melting pure unsweetened chocolate and stirring in honey to taste.
 Once thoroughly blended, pour the chocolate on a parchment paper lined tray or baking sheet, and freeze.
 Once frozen, break chocolate into little pieces.)

 Preheat oven to 350 degrees F.

-After scooping the dough (I used a scoop like this) onto your baking sheet or stoneware, press the dough with your hands to smooth it and help it stick together.
+After scooping the dough (I used a spring-handle scoop like this) onto your baking sheet or stoneware, press the dough with your hands to smooth it and help it stick together.

 Bake for about 12-17 minutes, till golden brown.
 If using a glass or metal baking sheet, you may need less time.
 If using stoneware, it may take a little longer, especially for the first batch, as the stone needs extra time to warm up.
-Let the cookies sit on the stone or baking sheet a few minutes, then use a mini serving spatula, like this, to put the cookies on your cooling racks.
+Let the cookies sit on the stone or baking sheet a few minutes, then use a mini serving spatula, to put the cookies on your cooling racks.